magdanolde/RWD-website-project/README.md

 ###  SOLUTIONS I STILL WANT TO ADD

-* Mobile & tablet version
+* styling using a CSS preprocessor SASS.

 ### :boom: PROJECT LIVE